joedono/House-of-Z/Archive/10-rions-revenge/04-extraction.md

 ## Next Steps
 Viserion's objective is to bring Anguisa's Soul back to the site of Anguisa's death to have the greatest chance of bringing her back.
 Adran will know this, but not the location.
 The party can also make Arcana or Religion checks to remember how True Resurrection works (in this world).
 It can work anywhere, but you need to make a spellcasting check for it to work anywhere other than where the target died.

-Hope of the Deathbringers will have on file that Anguisa's defeat took place near Durrstaft in an ancient temple dedicated to Thorm.
+Hope of the Deathbringers will have on file that Anguisa's defeat took place near Durrstaft in an ancient temple dedicated to Torm.
 The clerics channeled the strong divinity of the temple to trap Anguisa's soul and seal it in the vessel.
 The temple has long been a site of pilgrimage for clerics and paladins from Durrstaft, so it is likely that Viserion will have to fight and kill to gain access to the inner temple.

 Of course, the military of Durrstaft will notice Viserion approaching, so he'll cast True Polymorph on himself and hide in the mountains while scouring the records in Durrstaft to find out where the temple is and amass enough supplies for an expedition out into the snowy mountains.